fastly/fastly-exporter/README.md

 ```

 A valid Fastly API `-token` is mandatory.
 [See this link][token] for information
 on creating API tokens.
-Token can be provided via environment variable
+The token can also be provided via the environment variable
 `FASTLY_API_TOKEN`.

 Optional `-service` IDs can be specified to limit monitoring to specific